• Skip to primary navigation

 Slow Cooker Shepherd’s Pie

-A real family favourite made with minced lamb or leftover roast lamb, it can easily be made suitable for Slimming World too
+A real family favourite made with minced lamb or leftover roast lamb, ideal for midweek meals and also high in protein with plenty of vegetables.

 Print Pin Rate Save Saved!